Classes & Lectures

 PROFILES

 Explore the people, places, and events that shape our lives, our world, our universe.
-Presented by Dr. Bill Thierfelder, Professor Emeritus and Docent Emeriturs at the American Museum of Natural History.
+Presented by Dr. Bill Thierfelder, Professor Emeritus and Docent Emeritus at the American Museum of Natural History.

 • Ages: High School through Adult